 Who uses an LMS?

-- Business & companies - Used by companies to improve reporting, implement enterprise-wide training & development, and maintain & organize records.
+- Corporations - Used by companies to improve reporting, implement enterprise-wide training & development, and maintain & organize records.

 - Healthcare facilities - The solution simplifies compliance management for the healthcare sector and enables the sharing of information seamlessly.